jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 #### PBS job arrays

-* The PBS scheduler directive uses `#PBS -J` to define the range of array jobs:
+* The PBS scheduler directive uses `#PBS -J` to define the range of array jobs, for example:

 ```bash
 #!/bin/bash